SerhiiHavryliuk/mortgage-calculator/README.md

 # Mortgage calculator App (mortgagecalculator)

-web application where users can create banks and calculate mortgagepayments using one of these bank’s settings
+Web application where users can create banks and calculate mortgagepayments using one of these bank’s settings

 ## Install the dependencies
 ```bash